alfiyasama/SportsClubManagementSystem/README.md

 ## Front end
 HTML, CSS, JavaScript
--HTML: HTML is used to create and save web document.
-E.g. Notepad/Notepad++ -CSS : (Cascading Style Sheets) Create attractive Layout -Bootstrap : responsive design mobile freindly site
+HTML: HTML is used to create and save web document.
+E.g. Notepad/Notepad++ CSS : (Cascading Style Sheets) Create attractive Layout Bootstrap : responsive design mobile freindly site
--JavaScript: it is a programming language, commonly use with web browsers.
+JavaScript: it is a programming language, commonly use with web browsers.
 ## Back end
 PHP, MySQL
--PHP: Hypertext Preprocessor (PHP) is a technology that allows software developers to create dynamically generated web pages, in HTML, XML, or other document types, as per client request.
+PHP: Hypertext Preprocessor (PHP) is a technology that allows software developers to create dynamically generated web pages, in HTML, XML, or other document types, as per client request.
 PHP is open source software.
--MySQL: MySql is a database, widely used for accessing querying, updating, and managing data in databases.
+MySQL: MySql is a database, widely used for accessing querying, updating, and managing data in databases.

 Screenshots: